 Admit it, someone you know has told you at some point or another that they hold a real estate license for the following reasons:

-- “For Referrals” – if someone I know wants to buy or sell a home.. i’ll make a referral fee off of the sale.
+- FOR REFFERALS – “if someone I know wants to buy or sell a home… I can make a referral”

-- “Something to Fall Back on” if my current career doesn’t work out, I’ll have a real estate license to fall back on
+- JUST SOMETHING TO FALL BACK ON eh, if my current career doesn’t work out, I’ll have a real estate license to fall back on

 There are many reasons, and ones you should keep in mind when selecting whether or not to use them for one of the most important transactions of your life!

 Just because someone is part-time, doesn’t necessarily mean they won’t be able to do their best.
 I know a lot of fantastic part-time agents.
-In fact, we have part-timers on our staff, but they are backed up and heavily supported by our Full-Time Agents!
+In fact, we have part-timers on our staff, but they are backed up and heavily supported by our (yup, you guessed it) our Full-Time Agents!

+YMMV.
 Take all of the above into consideration when choosing someone.
-Having someone who does this as a full time career and not just a weekend hobby, might be an important consideration.
+Having someone who does this as a full time career and not just a weekend hobby, might just be an important consideration.